WWBN/AVideo/README.md

 **For of Him, and through Him, and to Him, are all things: to whom be glory for ever.
 Amen.**
 `Apostle Paul in Romans 11:36`

-## This Software must be used for Good, never Evil.
+**This Software must be used for Good, never Evil.
 The use of this software for creating content related to sexually explicit material, pornography, or adult themes is strictly forbidden.
-Such usage goes against the values and principles of our platform and is not permitted under any circumstances.
+Such usage goes against the values and principles of our platform and is not permitted under any circumstances.**

 <img src="https://avideo.tube/website/assets/151/images/avideo_platform.png"/>

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.3-8892BF.svg?style=flat-square)](https://php.net/)
 [![GitHub release](https://img.shields.io/github/v/release/WWBN/AVideo)](https://github.com/WWBN/AVideo/releases)

-### To see a demo select one below.
+# Demo Sites

 * <a href="https://flix.avideo.com/" target="_blank">AVideo Platform Flix Demo</a>
   - We provide you a AVideo Flix Style site sample.
 On this site you can subscribe (with real money on PayPal). this subscription will allow you to watch our private videos.
 There is an user that you can use to see how it works. user: test and pass: test.
 * <a href="https://tutorials.wwbn.net/" target="_blank">AVideo Platform Gallery Demo</a>